Adaptive image caching based on network speed with Workbox.js

 ]);

-The revision that we see tells Workbox whether an asset has changed and if it needs to re-cache it or not.
+The revision tells Workbox whether an asset has changed and needs re-caching.

-Workbox stores the mapping between the assets and their revisions and full URLs in IndexedDB.
-Explore your IndexedDB to see this in action.
-To learn more about Workbox's precaching refer to this article.
+Workbox stores the mapping between assets, revisions and full URLs in IndexedDB.
+Check your IndexedDB to see it.
+More on Workbox precaching here.

 workbox.routing.registerRoute(